Andrew504s/weyland-home-assistant-theme/Lovelace_Style_Examples.md

       font-size: 20px !important;
     }

+---

-Notes
+### Notes

-All snippets are intended for use with the Weyland CRT Theme for Home Assistant.
+All snippets are intended for use with the *Weyland CRT Theme for Home Assistant*.
 They use the same color variables, typefaces, and spacing conventions for visual consistency.